pcur/ITCS-6112-Group4-Final-Project/README.md

 No config is needed, at the moment it will run the webclient on localhost:3000.

 ### Current features:
- - Basic user registration (currently, all users are considered admin)
+ - Basic user registration (currently, all users are considered students, but with admin view)
  - Room creation, deletion, and viewing
  - Course creation, deletion, and viewing/editing
  - Student management including enrollment details in courses